boardfish/dissertation/survey-and-analysis-stage.md

 <!--
 Give a brief summary of the main achievements to date and a detailed plan of work (e.g. using a Gantt chart) to the end of project.
 -->

+It is difficult for me to provide a detailed plan at this stage, since I have not been able to calibrate the scope of my project in time for submission of the literature review.
+However, I should be able to define this once I understand from my survey what the industry wants.
+Independent of what I choose to build, I intend to:

+- Break the task down into epics and tickets, as explained by <!-- TODO: cite Atlassian -->.
+- Refine the tickets.
+The goal is to be able to pick up any given ticket and to have left myself enough information that I could comfortably progress with it.
+- Estimate the tickets using story points.
+Of course, these would be subjective estimates, but I have no doubt that they will assist in helping me to prioritise and schedule work.
+They will give me confidence in being able to predict how much I should be able to complete by the end of the project.
+- Begin work, focusing in particular towards research into unknown areas.
+Should I choose to use a tool that I don't yet have full knowledge of, I will first make sure that my knowledge and capabilities in using it are adequate.

+# Bibliography